The ARPANS Act and the PGPA Act are the foundation of ARPANSA’s governance practices.

-ARPANSA’s Risk Management Framework aligns with broader requirements such as the Commonwealth Risk Management Policy 2014 and the international standard on risk management (AS/NZS ISO 31000), and meets the requirements of section 16 of the PGPA Act.
+ARPANSA’s Risk Management Framework aligns with broader requirements such as the Commonwealth Risk Management Policy 2014 and the international standard on risk management (ISO 31000), and meets the requirements of section 16 of the PGPA Act.

 During this reporting period, ARPANSA’s risk management framework was reviewed as part of the Integrated Regulatory Review Service (IRRS) Mission that occurred in November 2018.
 The IRRS team of international experts assessed ARPANSA’s risk management approach as a ‘good practice’ example of Australia’s national regulatory framework for nuclear and radiation safety.
-In 2018–19 ARPANSA achieved an ‘advanced’ level of maturity in the Comcover Risk Management Benchmarking Survey.
+ARPANSA achieved an ‘advanced’ level of maturity in the most recent Comcover Risk Management Benchmarking Survey in 2018–19.
 This result is greater than the average risk maturity state achieved by participating Commonwealth entities.

 Audit and fraud control

 ARPANSA has a robust governance and control framework to establish and maintain appropriate systems and internal controls for the oversight and management of risk.
 The internal audit program examines and evaluates the appropriateness and effectiveness of the agency’s management system to ensure the agency meets its external and internal obligations and risk control mechanisms.
 ARPANSA’s management system audits are a crucial part of maintaining ISO 17025 certification for our scientific laboratories, and monitoring performance against the requirements of the relevant standards captured in the documented management system.